stierma1/pid-async-class/README.md

 ```

 ###Proxy schedule
-Similar to Schedule Class but only requires an existing class instance and not inheritance
+Similar to Schedule Class but only requires an existing class instance and not inheritance, you can swap instances at runtime.

 ```javascript
 var nEw = require("pid-async-class").nEw;